syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

     // Codes that needs to be executed once popup is visible in the screen }
 {% endhighlight %}
+{% endtabs %}

-## Closing Event
+## Closing event

-[SfPopupLayout.Closing](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Closing_EV.html) event will be fired whenever the PopupView is about to be closed in the application.
-It provides support to cancel closing of the popup with `CancelEventArgs` that contains the following property.
+The [SfPopupLayout.Closing](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Closing_EV.html) event will be fired whenever closing the Pop-upView in the application.
+It cancels pop-up closing with `CancelEventArgs` that contains the following property:

-* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup closing.

-Refer to the following code example in which the pop-up will be canceled in `SfPopupLayout.Closing` event.
+* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true): Pop-up opening is based on this value.

+{% tabs %}
 {% highlight c# %}
 //MainActivity.cs